jmayer913/JMayer-Example-WebAssemblyBlazor/README.md

 * Make - The make of the equipment; optional.
 * Online - Marks if the equipment is online or not.

-#### Add/Edit Part Stock
+#### Add/Edit Area Storage Location

-On the asset detail page, for area assets, the user can create new storage location or edit existing storage locations from the bottom panel.
+On the asset detail page, for area assets, the user can create a new storage location or edit an existing storage location from the bottom panel.

-* Location A - The friendly name for location A; required.
+* Location A - The friendly name for your logical A (bin, shelf or etc.); required.
-* Location B - The friendly name for location B; optional.
+* Location B - The friendly name for your logical B (bin, shelf or etc.); optional.
-* Location C - The friendly name for location C; optional.
+* Location C - The friendly name for your logical C (bin, shelf or etc.); optional.

-If the storage location'a A, B and C locations match another storage location, the add or edit will be rejected by the server.
+If the storage location's A, B and C locations match another storage location, the add or edit will be rejected by the server.

 <img width="467" alt="image" src="https://github.com/user-attachments/assets/0a65b87f-ce7c-45b8-96e7-74d88caf865b" />